 In addition, they will trade off on SOAR staffing meetings on very other Tuesday afternoon.

-Please understand that due to the nature of their work, the time(s) at their assigned schools may at times be impacted by emergencies and/or the need to attend IEP meetings at other schools.
-When these situations arise, Barb and Karla will notify the impacted staff and the school Principal of their need to leave their assigned school to address an emergency or meeting need at another school.
+Due to the nature of their work, the time(s) at their assigned schools may at times be impacted by emergencies and/or the need to attend IEP meetings at other schools.
+When these situations arise, the Behavior Support Liaison will notify the impacted staff and the school Principal of their need to leave their assigned school to address an emergency or meeting need at another school.
 Flexibility, understanding and communication amongst all parties are crucial elements that will make this change work for all those involved.
-Barb and Karla would be glad to provide whatever communication method (i.e., Google doc, email, text) works to keep you appraised of their work at your schools with students and staff as well as their calendar, necessary changes, etc.
+They are glad to provide whatever communication method (i.e., Google doc, email, text) works to keep you appraised of their work at your schools with students and staff as well as their calendar, necessary changes, etc.

-If you have any questions, please contact me at your earliest convenience.
+If you have any questions, please contact me the Exceptional Children Department at your earliest convenience